ndrewwm/svelteblog/src/lib/posts/books-2024/+page.md

     <div class="subtitle is-size-5">
       Jenny Erpenbeck (2015)
     </div>
     <p>I'd been working through this one for a while.
-The story follows Richard, a widower academic living in Berlin, recently retired.</p>
+The story follows Richard, a professor of classic literature living in Berlin, widowed, and recently retired.
+Richard comes to meet and advocate for a group of men, refugees from northern Africa and the middle-east, that are seeking work in Berlin.
+While its events are fictional, I think <em>Go, Went, Gone</em> is excellent for examining the practice and consequences of Achile Mbembe's theory of <a href="/blog/post/books-2022#Necropolitics"><em>necropolitics</em></a>.
+Through its characters, the novel satirizes and criticizes bureaucratic processes that exclude and sweep vulnerable people out of public view.
+It's extremely easy to quietly, even politely, avoid the gaze of people in our communities that need help.
+That aversion sustains the legal structures that enable our society to treat people as disposable, burdens, or less than human.
+Encounters that <em>Go, Went, Gone</em>'s characters have with formalistic language (drawn from administrative correspondence or legislative pronouncements) help illustrate this.
+These moments surface contradictions between liberal society's nominal concern and respect for individual rights with its policing of boundaries for participation.
+At times, <em>Go, Went, Gone</em>'s pace can be slow, but it provides much to chew on, and is worth picking up.</p>
   </div>
 </div>